Ven House: Gardens and park

 The house originally had around 70 ha of land including 6 ha of formal gardens and pleasure grounds, and around 64 ha of parkland.
 They were originally laid out by Richard Grange between 1720 and 1739.
 The house still has almost 14 ha of gardens and grounds, including a stream which forms part of the River Yeo.

-To the south east of the house is Walled garden which was a kitchen garden or plant nursery, but is now largely ornamental.
+To the south east of the house is a walled garden which was a kitchen garden or plant nursery, but is now largely ornamental.
 It is surrounded by red brick walls approximately 4 m high.

 The remnants of the early 18th-century formal gardens and formal park landscape have been designated Grade II in the South Somerset Register of Historic Parks and Gardens and Register of Historic Parks and Gardens of special historic interest in England.